-According to CMS estimation, around 572,000 clinicians will participate for MIPS 2018 reporting.
+According to CMS estimation, around 572,000 clinicians will participate in MIPS 2018 reporting.
 They also propose that clinicians will receive approximately $173million as positive payment adjustments via MIPS consulting services.
-So, why not report clinical data to CMS, the way it wants and get more payment incentive than expected.
+So, why not report clinical data to CMS, the way it wants and get more payment incentives than expected.

 The threshold for Penalty-Less Spot has increased